 - Cost: Starting at $7.50 per square foot professionally installed.

 - Pros: Lightweight and long-lasting.
 Some mimic the look of wood.
 Highly water and salt resistant for proximity to oceans.
 No rot, warping or slivers.
 Dissipates heat well.

 - Cons: Noisy, slippery when frozen, more technical difficulty to install, higher cost.

-- Cost: Starting at $15 per Sqft installed.
+- Cost: Starting at $15 per square foot installed.

 - Cons: Can only apply in ideal weather.
-Subject to intergrity of substrate.
+Waterproofing is subject to intergrity of substrate.

-- Cost: Starting at $10 per Sqft installed.
+- Cost: Starting at $10 per square foot installed.